Wang-Jia-yu-cloud/data-analytics-portfolio/waze-user-analysis/README.md

 ## Executive Summary

 ### Issue / Problem

-This project uses Waze user data to explore two key questions: whether device type influences user engagement, and whether a machine learning model can predict which users are likely to churn.
-For the purposes of this project, churn is defined as users who have uninstalled the app or stopped using it.
+This analysis uses Waze user data to investigate two questions:
+(1) whether device type influences user engagement, and (2) whether statistical or machine learning models can predict user churn.

+Churn is defined as users who have either uninstalled the app or stopped using it.

 ### Response
 - A two-sample hypothesis test was conducted to determine whether